r-lib/httr2/README.md

 [Jeroen Ooms](https://github.com/jeroen).
-A big thanks also go to [Jenny Bryan](https://jennybryan.org) and [Craig Citro](https://research.google/people/CraigCitro/) who have given me much usual feedback on the both design of the internals and the user facing API.
+A big thanks also go to [Jenny Bryan](https://jennybryan.org) and [Craig Citro](https://research.google/people/CraigCitro/) who have given me much useful feedback on the both design of the internals and the user facing API.